ORNL-MDF/3DThesis/README.md

   - `Compression`: Binary toggle (0-off, 1-on) for using a path compression algorithm.
 This is primary useful for LARGE scan paths (1 Mb or larger) with smooth-ish movement of the heat source (ex: raster or point raster) rather than discontinuous movement (ex: random point fill).
 It does so by compressing multiple nearby diffuse heat sources into a single source.
 There is a small loss in accuracy but a large speedup for certain simulations.
 - Compute
   - `MaxThreads`: Number of threads to use for the simulation.
-  - `PINT`: Allow for Parallel-IN-Time calculations.
-NOTE: This has been temporarily removed during the code overhaul

 ## 4. OutputFiles
 Analysis of 3dThesis results can be done with a variety of methods (e.g. Python), but quick visualization is possible with Paraview.

-First ensure that the run finished successfully for `TestInputs/ParamInput.txt` the data should be found in `Data\TestSim\TestSim.Final.csv`.
+First ensure that the run finished successfully for `TestInputs/ParamInput.txt` the data should be found in `TestSim/Data/TestSim.Final.csv`.
 To view this file in Paraview, open it through the folder icon, in the top left, and then click the apply button.
 A table of data should appear on the right side of the screen.
 To convert this data to something visual, click on the file name on the right side of the screen to highlight it, then apply the `Table to Points` filter under `Filters->Alphabetical`.

 On the left side, three dropdown menus should appear titled “X Column”, “Y Column”, and “Z Column”.
 Simply change these to be `x`, `y`, and `z`, click apply, and exit out of the tabular view of the data.
 Now at the top of the screen, locate the dropdown menu that says, “Solid Color.”
 Change this to `G` (the thermal solidification gradient).
 The point size and color scale can be changed using other options in the left menu (under the “Coloring” and “Styling” groups respectively).